Ranjan Singh Salam: Chennaiyin FC

 On 2 July 2021, Salam Ranjan Singh was signed by Chennaiyin FC on a multi-year deal.

+Gokulam Kerala

+On July 13, 2023, Singh signed with Gokulam Kerala on a Two-year deal until 2025.

 International

 On 6 February 2017 it was announced that Singh would be part of the India U23 side that would take part in the 2016 South Asian Games.
 He made his international debut for the side on the same day in their opening match against Sri Lanka.
 He started the match but could not prevent India from falling 1–0 to the Sri Lankans.